 - Bubble Wrap

 How To Cover The Recycled Pumpkins

 I found a few ways to cover make the pumpkins using orange tissue paper and orange mesh.
-The easiest way is to use an orange plastic tablecloth!
+The easiest way is to use an orange plastic tablecloth from the dollar store!

 - Clean out the inside of the plastic milk gallon container or any bottle and dry.